Have you been affected by the Coronavirus while applying for a UK Visa and need our expert assistance? Call us on +44 (0) 203 178 2048

 - your full name (include any middle names)

 - Explain why you cannot go back to your home country – for example, if the border has closed or you have been diagnosed with COVID-19, etc.

-The Coronavirus Immigration Team (CIT) at the UKVI will confirm when they have received your request AND when your UK Visa has been extended.
-We recommend that look after this evidence (either an email or letter from the Home Office) in the future to ensure you can always prove you never broke the UK immigration rules during the Coronavirus crisis when applying for any further UK Visas.
+The Coronavirus Immigration Team (CIT) at the UKVI will confirm when they have received your request AND if your UK Visa has been extended.
+We recommend that you ALWAYS look after this evidence (either an email or letter from the Home Office) in the future to ensure you can always prove you never broke the UK immigration rules during the Coronavirus crisis when applying for any further UK Visas.